jiwooshim/cninfo_scraper/README.md

 ## Usage
 Use the below code for the params: category, exchange, sortName, sortType.
-Multiple inputs are allowed, separated by semicolon (;)
-Simply add the codes on the left of the arrow (=>) sign to the params.
+Multiple inputs are allowed, separated by semicolon (;).
+Simply add the codes on the left of the arrow sign (=>) to the params.

 ### 板块 Exchange
 sz => 深市 Shenzhen Stock Exchange